MaxHalford/eaopt/README.md

 }
 ```

 Internally `IntSlice`, `Float64Slice` and `StringSlice` implement this interface so that you can use the available operators for most use cases.
-If however you wish to use the operators which slices of a different type you will have to implement the `Slice` interface.
+If however you wish to use the operators with slices of a different type you will have to implement the `Slice` interface.
 Although there are many methods to implement, they are all trivial (have a look at [`slice.go`](slice.go) and the [TSP example](https://github.com/MaxHalford/gago-examples/tree/master/tsp_grid).

 ### Instantiating a GA struct